 Collaboration with Evry-Paris Saclay Team

 We invited Evry-Paris Saclay iGEM team to join us to share with the pupils their knowledge, their lab skills and their vision of iGEM experience.
 Thus, we collaborated with two members of their team.
 Rose attended the practical class with us (1st session).
 She was very patient with the pupils and helped us in the long process preparation of the material and solutions on the day of the class.
 Yanis was here for the 2nd session (Interpretation of results, introduction to synthetic biology, Presentation of iGEM competition and our projects, overview of biology at university).
 He has an actual pedagogical talent and the pupils immediately appreciated him.
 This was a great illustration for the kids that scientific research is based on collaboration and team work.
 We also collaborated on another side of the Human Practices: law.
-We met Evry team’s jurists and we had the opportunity to ask our question and learn a lot about intellectual property and legal issues.
+We met Evry team’s jurist, Maxime de la Fouchardière and we had the opportunity to ask our question and learn a lot about intellectual property and legal issues.
+He gave us an extensive view on the legal process regarding the authorization of use for human drugs and cattle oriented therapeutics. finally he gaved us insight on the legal issues regarding the use of GMO in Europe and the potential consquences of the widespread of one of these organism in the wild.
 Thank you very much Evry-Paris Saclay, we really had a smashing time working with you.

 Collaboration with Team Harvard